| |

 Seals in Norfolk

-The pupping season for the colonies follows the coast around to the east throughout the year.
-It starts at Hunstanton during the summer months and continues on through Blakeney, then down the coast to Horsey beach.
+The pupping season follows the coast around to the east throughout the year.
+It starts at Hunstanton during the summer and continues on through Blakeney, then down the coast to Horsey beach during winter.

 Happisburgh lighthouse